-- Overtemperature limit.
-The overtemperature event is only available on system versions 0xFA14 and later.
+- · Overtemperature limit

 - · Voltage Sag limit

 - · Voltage Surge limit

 - · Overcurrent limit

 - · Overpower limit

 Each of these limits are compared to the respective output registers of voltage, current and power.
 It is recommended that they have the same unit for comparison, e.g. 0.1V, or 0.01W.